-- A completed Commercial Tenant Roll Form including information about space types (office, retail, warehouse, storage); tenant location; lease term; lease rate; operating expenses; tenant inducements and type; landlord and tenant improvements; escalations; other rent (signage, percent rent) and vacant space. - Year-end financial statements including the Income Statement, a Schedule of Income and Expenses, and Notes. - A complete Parking Details form including parking location, the number and type of stalls and rate per stall. - Yearly Expenses for owner occupied properties including power, water & sewer, gas, waste removal, insurance and structural repairs. - For 2024, an Income Addendum requesting information on abatements and deferrals was sent to property owners.
+- A completed Commercial Tenant Roll Form including information about space types (office, retail, warehouse, storage); tenant location; lease term; lease rate; operating expenses; tenant inducements and type; landlord and tenant improvements; escalations; other rent (signage, percent rent) and vacant space. - Year-end financial statements including the Income Statement, a Schedule of Income and Expenses, and Notes. - A complete Parking Details form including parking location, the number and type of stalls and rate per stall. - Yearly Expenses for owner occupied properties including power, water & sewer, gas, waste removal, insurance and structural repairs. - For 2025 an Income Addendum requesting information on abatements and deferrals was sent to property owners.
 In addition, the Income Addendum also requested information on abandoned, breached or amended leases.

 The Income model analyzes the relationship between the variables of income producing properties and their income.
 The City of Edmonton uses triple net rent in its income model.
-Unless noted specifically in the space type definition, for the 2024 valuation, income information from July 1, 2020 to July 1, 2023 was analyzed.
+Unless noted specifically in the space type definition, for the 2025 valuation, income information from July 1, 2020 to July 1, 2024 was analyzed.
 The resulting model was then applied to the physical characteristics and attributes of every shopping centre property to estimate each property's market value assessment.

 Sales information is received from the Land Titles Office.
 Sales are validated.
 Validation may include site inspections, interviews with involved parties, a review of land title documents, corporate searches, third party information and sales validation questionnaires.
 The resulting validated sales are used to develop capitalization rates to use in the income approach.
+The City of Edmonton uses the date the legal title transfer was registered at the Land Titles Office as the sale date of a property.

 Sale price reflects the condition of a property on the sale date and may not be equal to the assessed value.

-For the 2024 valuation, sales occurring from July 1, 2020 to July 1, 2023 were analyzed.
+For the 2025 valuation, sales occurring from July 1, 2020 to July 1, 2024 were analyzed.
 Time adjustments are applied to sale prices to account for any market fluctuations occurring between the sale date and the legislated valuation date.